 By clicking the Send me more information button above, I represent that I am 18+ years of age, that I have read and agreed to the Terms & Conditions and Privacy Policy, and agree to receive email marketing and phone calls from UOTP.
 I understand that my consent is not required to apply for online degree enrollment.
 To speak with a representative without providing consent, please call +1 (202) 274-2300

 Anyone in your network who can attest to your best qualities can write you a letter.
-Here are a few examples of people you can choose to ask:
+A few examples of people you can choose to ask include:

 • Coworker